0xZainRaza/Smart-parking-system/README.md

 - **Flask**: Flask is used as the backend framework for handling server-side logic and API requests.

 - **Vite**: Vite is used as the build tool for the project, providing fast and efficient development and production builds.

+- **ESLint**: ESLint is configured to enforce code quality and maintain consistency throughout the project.

 ## Getting Started